netxms/netxms-doc/admin/installation.rst

 5.1
 ---

-- New automatic map type "hybrid topology"
-- New object class "Circuit"
-- Added option to show physical links on L2 ad-hoc map
-- More accurate ad-hoc IP topology maps
-- Improved web UI login pages
-- Improved network map multi link spacing
-- NXSL changes: node attribute 'ipAddr' is deprecated, newly added 'ipAddress' attribute should be used instead.
+NXSL changes: node attribute 'ipAddr' is deprecated, newly added 'ipAddress' attribute should be used instead.
-- New NXSL function "CalculateDowntime"
-- New method "calculateDowntime" in NXSL class "NetObj"

 5.0
 ---